Mikejo5000/vsts-docs-pr/docs/report/analytics/account-scoped-queries.md

 https://{account}.analytics.visualstudio.com/_odata/v1.0/WorkItems?$expand=Parent($filter=Project/ProjectName eq 'ProjectA')&$filter=Project/ProjectName eq 'ProjectA'
 ```

-Without the additional filter, the request will fail if the child of any work item references work items in a project that you do not have read access to.
+Without the additional filter, the request will fail if the parent of any work item references work items in a project that you do not have read access to.

-Analytics has a few additional restrictions on query syntax related to Project level security.
+The Analytics Service has a few additional restrictions on query syntax related to project level security.

 The ```any``` or ```all``` filters apply to the base Entity on an ```$expand```.
 For filters based on a Project we explicitly ignore the filter when using an ```$expand```:

 ```
 https://{account}.analytics.visualstudio.com/_odata/v1.0/WorkItems?$expand=Children&$filter=ProjectName eq 'ProjectA' and Children/any(r: r/ProjectName eq 'ProjectA')